DOE-COMMS/Q-POP-Modules/README.md

 ## Q-POP-IMT

 ### Setup development environment
 This module uses FEniCS C++ library and its Python interface (optional) for defining and solving finite-element partial differential equations.
 FEniCS C++ library of version 2019.1.0.post0 must be installed while its Python interface is optional.
+Note that this version of FEniCS is compatible only with openMPI v3.1 or older versions, because openMPI after v3.1 has undergone some major API updates.

 ### How to build and run the program
 Q-POP-IMT uses cmake to build its executable.
 Simply create a build directory in the root directory of the package and enter it, then run the following in your preferred terminal: